 If you're not sure which program would be best for you, try this exercise:

 Once you've determined the program that fits your needs, it's time to apply to Columbia College.

-Undergraduate programs (like the BEACON and Undergraduate Post-Bacc programs) require an undergraduate application through your campus location*.
+Undergraduate programs (like the BEACON and Undergraduate Post-Bacc programs) require an undergraduate application through your location*.

-Graduate programs (like the MAT, M.Ed, "add-on" certificates, Alternative Certification or the MAT Post-Baccalaureate programs) require a Graduate Studies application through your campus location.
-(Note: Graduate-level courses are not currently offered through AHE campuses.)
+Graduate programs (like the MAT, M.Ed, "add-on" certificates, Alternative Certification or the MAT Post-Baccalaureate programs) require a Graduate Studies application.
+(Note: Graduate-level courses are not currently offered at our nationwide venues.)

 3. Visit with your advisor